LLM Compression by Block Removal with Constrained Binary Optimization: Introduction

 In this work, we introduce a novel algorithm for selecting combinations of transformer blocks to remove.
-We associate a binary block-selection variable with each block and construct a second-order approximation of the loss by Taylor-expanding it with respect to these variables and computing an approximate Hessian.
-This yields a constrained binary optimization (CBO) problem, equivalently expressed as an Ising model with fixed magnetization corresponding to a fixed number of removed blocks.

-Although solving this optimization problem is exponentially complex in the number of blocks, it is substantially cheaper than operating on the full model.
-For the model sizes considered in this work (up to $\mathcal{O}(10^2)$ blocks), the CBO can be solved exactly using brute-force enumeration or classical solvers within minutes to hours on standard CPU hardware.
-Crucially, we find that not only the minimum-energy solution but also a range of low-energy solutions yield high-quality pruning configurations (see Fig.~\ref{fig:workflow}).
+We associate a binary block-selection variable with each block (0: keep, 1: remove), construct a second-order approximation of the loss by Taylor-expanding it with respect to these variables and compute an approximate Hessian.
+This maps the original task to a constrained binary optimization (CBO) problem.
+Although solving the CBO is exponentially complex in the number of blocks, it is substantially cheaper to evaluate a certain configuration (computing its energy) than, for example, benchmarking the full model.
+Furthermore, as demonstrated in Sec.~\ref{sec:cbo_solution}, heuristic solvers can often find the optimal (or close to optimal) solution in realistic scenarios within seconds.
+Crucially, we find that not only the minimum-energy solution, but also a range of low-energy solutions yield high-quality pruning configurations.

-Across several benchmarks, these solutions outperform state-of-the-art block-removal methods~\cite{Ding_25,men2025shortgpt,mistral3_26} at strong compression rates for Llama-3.1-8B-Instruct~\cite{meta_llama_24} and Qwen3-14B~\cite{qwen3_25}, after short retraining.
-In particular, we observe significantly improved retention of general knowledge, with MMLU scores~\cite{mmlu_20} improving by approximately five to seven percentage points at compression rates exceeding 40\%.
+Across several benchmarks, these solutions are on par or outperform SOTA block-removal methods~\cite{Ding_25,men2025shortgpt,mistral3_26}.
+We discuss Llama-3.1-8B-Instruct~\cite{meta_llama_24}, Qwen3-14B~\cite{qwen3_25} with and without light retraining, as well as Llama-3.3-70B-Instruct (without retraining due to its large size).
+For Llama-3.3-70B-Instruct, we find that our method achieves significantly higher scores across several benchmarks at 50\% compression.
+This includes a gain of almost 23\% in the MMLU score~\cite{mmlu_20}.

-We finally show that our method generalizes beyond dense transformers to heterogeneous architectures, including mixture-of-experts models (MoE).
-Applying our approach to NVIDIA-Nemotron-3-Nano-30B-A3B-FP8~\cite{nvidia_nemotron_nano_v3_2025}, we remove 2 (3) out of 23 MoE blocks, and even without retraining, we retain 94\% (91\%) and 88\% (74\% ) of the original accuracy on GPQA~\cite{gpqa_23} and AIME25, respectively.
+We finally show that our method easily generalizes beyond dense transformers to heterogeneous architectures, including mixture-of-experts models (MoE).
+Applying our approach to NVIDIA-Nemotron-3-Nano-30B-A3B-FP8~\cite{nvidia_nemotron_nano_v3_2025} and when comparing to using the block influence method from Ref.~\cite{men2025shortgpt}, we find that our method provides high-quality models with scores higher in both GPQA~\cite{gpqa_23} and AIME25 when either removing 3 mixture-of-expert layers or 2 attention layers.

-While an exact CBO solution becomes infeasible for larger models or more aggressive compression rates, near-optimal solutions are still readily accessible.
-The fact that the whole low-energy spectrum consistently yields strong pruning configurations ensures that our method remains robust and applicable in more difficult regimes where approximate classical or quantum optimization techniques may be employed~\cite{Farhi_14,Quinton_25,gurobi}.